STMicroelectronics/stm32-mw-ipl/Readme.md

 ## Main characteristics

-*STM32IPL* is an open source software library, written in C, that offers image processing and computer vision functionalities for a faster development of visual analysis applications on ***STM32*** microcontrollers.
+*STM32IPL* is an open-source software library, written in C, that offers image processing and computer vision functionalities for a faster development of visual analysis applications on ***STM32*** microcontrollers.

 The main key characteristics of *STM32IPL* are: